 I have never had much luck with Terk dish antennas.
-I just visited the FCC signal analyzer and I don't believe the MS 2000 antenna will work at your location.
+I just visited the FCC signal analyzer and I don't believe the omni antenna will work at your location.
 The signals are rated somewhat weak.
-Too weak for the MS 2000.
-If you want reliable TV reception you will need a more powerful directional antenna such as the HD Stacker.
+Too weak for an omnidirectional antenna.
+If you want reliable TV reception you will need a more powerful directional antenna such as the HD Stacker antenna >.
 The antenna can be installed aiming West/Northwest and receive all of the Pittsburgh area stations.

 If I can assist further please don't hesitate to contact me.